- Buy 21 subscruptions to Inside Flyer magazine, earning 2500 Starwood points for each purchase

 As a result of flight bans over land you can fly New York – London or San Francisco – Tokyo, but not New York – Tokyo (without giving up the speed advantage while flying over land).

-Boom Technology is working to bring back supersonic flight.
-It is expected to fly Mach 2.2 or 10% faster than Concorde.
+Boom’s play is expected to fly Mach 2.2 or 10% faster than Concorde.
 It’s striking that after 50 years they’re only looking at 10% more speed and a ‘30% gain in efficiency’.
 That’s a real testament to what was created, economic efficiencies aside, in the 1960s.

 As long as supersonic travel is more expensive than subsonic, the market will be limited.
 And limited markets make it tough to recoup development and acquisition costs.
 Airlines have a hard time making money operating only a couple of planes of a type.
 The plane needs to be capable of flying long distances, fuel efficiently, and large numbers of passengers in order to be economical on a large scale.